Disciplinary Procedures and Sanctions

 - (b) causes the student to interfere with the rights of other members of the University community or with the exercise of any proper activities or functions of the university or its personnel.

 Except in emergency situations, a student shall, upon request, be accorded a meeting with a University official or a hearing prior to a final decision concerning his or her continued enrollment at the university.
-If the student requests a hearing on such a matter, the Vice President and Dean of Students shall appoint a hearing body, consisting of students and faculty/staff.
+If the student requests a hearing on such a matter, the Vice President for Student Affairs shall appoint a hearing body, consisting of students, faculty, and/or staff.